jeanlaurent/coffeebox/Readme.md

 And you're in the coffeescript REPL

-Currently runs under Alpine with node 5.1 and coffeescript 1.10.0 (13mb image)
+Currently runs under Alpine with node 7.5.0 and coffeescript 1.12.4 (55 mb image)